PennyLaneAI/pennylane/doc/introduction/measurements.rst

         return qml.sample(qml.PauliZ(0)), qml.sample(qml.PauliZ(1))

-The combined PauliZ-measurement of the first and second qubit returns tuple of two arrays, each containing the measurement results of the respective qubit. :func:`~.pennylane.sample` returns 1000 samples per observable as defined on the device.
+The combined PauliZ-measurement of the first and second qubit returns a tuple of two arrays, each containing the measurement results of the respective qubit. :func:`~.pennylane.sample` returns 1000 samples per observable as defined on the device.